The Course of German History: Content

-The book was published two months after the Second World War with Germany had ended.
+The book was written in 1944, and published two months after the war with Germany had ended.
 In the introduction, Taylor wrote the book was a pièce d'occasion and claimed that it was serious history but that but for the war it would not have been written.
 He argued: "The history of the Germans is a history of extremes.
 It contains everything except moderation, and in the course of a thousand years the Germans have experienced everything except normality".
 The "German problem" in Taylor's view had two sides: how can Europe be protected against repeated German aggression, and how can the Germans secure a peaceful form of political existence?

 Taylor also noted the repeated failure of the German left to choose a democratic Germany when the choice was between democracy and unity.
 In his discussion of the revolutions of 1848, Taylor noted:

 1848 was the decisive year of German, and so of European, history: it recapitulated Germany's past and inspired Germany's future....
 Never has there been a revolution so inspired by a limitless faith in the power of ideas: never has a revolution so discredited the power of ideas in its result.
 The success of the revolution discredited conservative ideas; the failure of the revolution discredited liberal ideas.
 After it, nothing remained but the idea of Force, and this idea stood at the helm of German history from then on.
 For the first time since 1521, the German people stepped on to the centre of the German stage only to miss their cue once more.
 German history reached its turning-point and failed to turn.
 This was the fateful essence of 1848.